SSENSE/node-sscheduler/README.md

 Using the same example as before, let's say that we also need to book a room for our appointment.

-So, we will need to intersect the doctor's availability times and the room's availability times, considering that:
+So, we need to intersect the doctor's availability times with the room's availability times, considering that:

   * We can only book the room on weekdays from *8AM* to *8PM*